 - Showing sexually explicit pictures in your space or a shared space, like your workplace, library or flat

-You don’t have to have complained about the behaviour in the past for it to be harassment.
-If it happens to you, it is not your fault: it is the responsibility of the harasser.
+It’s important to remember that you don’t have to have complained about the behaviour in the past for it to be harassment.
+If it makes you feel uncomfortable, it’s not okay.

 Sexual assault is a sexual act inflicted on someone without their consent.
 It can also mean forcing or manipulating someone to witness or participate in sexual activity without their consent.
 It does not have to involve physical violence or weapons.

-If you are a staff member and a student discloses sexual harassment or assault, this guide will help you provide the appropriate help:
+If you’re a member of staff and a student discloses sexual harassment or assault to you, this guide will help you provide the appropriate support.